Dog owners love to take and share dog photos.

 Get down on his level for better photos.

 Putting your dog together with one of his favorite people will help him relax.

 If your dog’s eyes aren’t in focus, the shot is wasted.

 Wait to delete photos until after you upload them into your editing application.
 You may be able to sharpen slightly out of focus images for the perfect finishing touch.

 Visit a professional.
-Still not happy with your results, consider scheduling an appointment with a professional photographer like Darren Baker.
+If you are still not happy with your results, consider scheduling an appointment with a professional photographer like Darren Baker.

 Darren Baker specializes in taking portraits of dogs and families at his London studio.
 See his portfolio or schedule an appointment.